 The Barbara Ericksen Memorial Fund was created by the AWC Matrix Foundation to assist in sending AWC student members to the AWC National Conferences.
 The upcoming AWC National Conference, October 9-10, 2015, in Kansas City, Missouri, will provide the opportunity for student members to connect with other student members, meet professional members from across the country, and learn from some of the best in the business about leadership, entrepreneurship and communication technology.

 Student chapters that boast a shining star that the chapter adviser believes would benefit from attending the conference should encourage them to apply for the Barbara Ericksen Scholarship.
 Scholarship funding from the Foundation covers the cost of conference registration, which this year is $175 for students.
 A shared hotel room, most meals and a travel stipend also are provided.
 Each scholarship recipient, after attending the conference, is asked to write an article summarizing her conference experience for posting to the AWC Matrix Foundation website along with a photo.
 Publication of the article in the local student newspaper, community newspaper and/or department newsletter also is encouraged.
+Scholarship applications were due May 15, but thanks for your interest.

 For information about the AWC National Conference, visit the conference page here.